-In the first instance, students who wish to make a report about cyberbullying should approach their CARE class teacher or House Leader.
-Parents may wish to contact the relevant Deputy Principal (Junior or Senior Schooling).
+In the first instance, students or families who wish to make a report about cyberbullying should approach their Deputy Principal (Junior or Senior Schooling).

 It is important for students, parents and staff to know that state school principals have the authority to take disciplinary action to address student behaviours that occur outside of school hours or school grounds.
 This includes cyberbullying.
 Parents and students who have concerns about cyberbullying incidents occurring during school holidays should immediately seek assistance through the Office of the e-Safety Commissioner or the Queensland Police Service.